StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/1 React Hooks/afternoon/exercise.md

 ### Explanation:
 This task will help you understand how to handle state updates and user interactions in React components.

-## Task 6: Filter Tasks by Completion Status
+## BONUS Task 6: Filter Tasks by Completion Status
 ### Objective:
 Allow users to filter tasks based on their completion status (all, completed, incomplete).